eBioKit/docker-webapollo/README.md

 - Install [docker](https://docs.docker.com/engine/installation/) for your system if not previously done.
 - `docker run -it -p 8888:8080 ebiokit/docker-webapollo`
-- Apollo will be available at [http://localhost:8888/](http://localhost:8888/) (or 8888 if you don't configure the port)
+- Apollo will be available at [http://localhost:8888/](http://localhost:8888/)

 ### Logging In

-The default credentials in this image are.
+The default credentials in this image are below.
 Credentials can be changed in the docker-compose file:

 | Credentials |                    |
 | ---         | ------------------ |